Right-wing politics: Populism

 In India, supporters of the Bharatiya Janata Party (BJP) have more authoritarian, nativist, and populist ideas than other Indian citizens.
 Under Narendra Modi, populism is a core part of the party's ideology.
 The party's rhetoric reflects the idea is that the ordinary, "good" individuals are continuously under attack from "bad" political forces, the media, etc. Since Narendra Modi became the leader of the BJP, it has increasingly been considered a populist radical right party (PRR) and has also been considered a Hindu nationalist party.

 Religion

-Philosopher and diplomat Joseph de Maistre argued for the indirect authority of the Pope over temporal matters.
-According to Maistre, only governments which were founded upon Christian constitutions—which were implicit in the customs and institutions of all European societies, especially the Catholic European monarchies—could avoid the disorder and bloodshed that followed the implementation of rationalist political programmes, such as the chaos which occurred during the French Revolution.
-Some prelates of the Church of England–established by Henry VIII and headed by the current sovereign—are given seats in the House of Lords (as Lords Spiritual), but they are considered politically neutral rather than specifically right- or left-wing.

-In The Possessed (1872) and The Brothers Karamazov (1880), Fyodor Dostoevsky portrayed socialism as an attempt to build a kingdom of Man as opposed to kingdom of God.
-According to Dostoevsky himself, the intention of the latter book was to portray "the seed of the idea of destruction in our time in Russia among the young people uprooted from reality".
+In The Possessed (1872) and The Brothers Karamazov (1880), Fyodor Dostoevsky portrayed socialism as an attempt to build a kingdom of Man as opposed to the kingdom of God.
+According to Dostoevsky, the intention of the latter book was to portray "the seed of the idea of destruction in our time in Russia among the young people uprooted from reality".
 This seed is depicted as: "the rejection not of God but of the meaning of His creation.
 Socialism has sprung from the denial of the meaning of historical reality and ended in a programme of destruction and anarchism".

-In Quadragesimo Anno, Pope Pius XI declared socialism and communism irreconcilable with Christianity.

 In his 1931 encyclical Quadragesimo Anno, Pope Pius XI wrote that "true socialism" was irreconcilable with the teachings of the Catholic Church "because its concept of society itself is utterly foreign to Christian truth", stating: